Vishwas1345/Backend-Practice-Assignment/README.md

 - First ingestion: Returns `201 Created`
 - Duplicate ingestion: Returns `200 OK` with `duplicate: true`
 - Safe for retries

+## 📈 Scaling Thoughts

+### What breaks first if traffic increases 10×?
+**The CPU.**
+The current authentication implementation uses `bcrypt` to verify tokens on **every request**. `bcrypt` is intentionally computationally expensive (CPU intensive) to resist brute-force attacks.
+In a single-threaded Node.js environment, a 10x increase in authenticated traffic would likely cause the Event Loop to block while computing hashes, leading to high latency and eventual timeouts (`503 Service Unavailable`), even if the database is fine.

+### One optimization I would NOT do early
+**Database Sharding.**
+MongoDB can handle millions of documents and high throughput on a single replica set.
+Sharding introduces significant operational complexity (balancing chunks, query routing).
+It is better to scale vertically (larger instances) or optimize indexes first.
+Sharding should only be considered when the working set exceeds RAM or write throughput hits single-node limits.

+## 🐛 Known Issues & Limitations

+- **Metrics Reset**: Since metrics are in-memory, they reset to zero whenever the server restarts or re-deploys.
+- **No Token Revocation**: Once issued, a token is valid forever until deleted from the database.
+There is no expiry mechanism.

 ## 📝 Environment Variables